arya46/ML-DL-Projects/README.md

     **Model Used**: Logistic Regression

-* [Precting Driver Attrition](https://github.com/arya46/ML-DL-Projects/tree/master/Predicting%20Driver%20Attrition): Predicting whether a driver will leave or not for ride-sharing company.
+* [Predicting Driver Attrition](https://github.com/arya46/ML-DL-Projects/tree/master/Predicting%20Driver%20Attrition): Predicting whether a driver will leave or not for ride-sharing company.

     **Methods Used**: Ensemble Algorithms - *Bagging* and *Boosting* models, SMOTE